Find and display recent screenshots. Triggers: screenshot, check screenshot, show screenshot, recent screenshot, last screenshot.

 Suggestions

-Fix the malformed PowerShell snippet (unclosed regex pattern) and show actual Read tool invocation syntax instead of placeholder text in Step 3.
+Fix the malformed PowerShell snippet (unclosed regex in Where-Object) and show the actual Read tool invocation syntax instead of placeholder text like '[Read tool displays image visually]'.

 | Dimension | Reasoning | Score |